SX(1) General Commands Manual SX(1)

 The default authority used by sx if an alternative file is not provided with XAUTHORITY.

-Since the addition of Xorg.wrap(1) it may be necessary to set allowed_users to anybody in /etc/X11/Xwrapper.config.
-This is due to sx attempting to run commands from within a subshell and is thusly not considered a console user.
+With the addition of Xorg.wrap(1) it may be necessary to set allowed_users to anybody in /etc/X11/Xwrapper.config if sx is used in a pipeline or its standard output and standard error is redirected to a file as it will not be considered a console user.

 Use an existing .Xinitrc by specifying an appropriate interpreter such as sh(1) or making it executable with a correct interpreter line: